zeast/logs/README.md

 	var b2 = []byte("big byte slice")
 	if logs.LogInfo() {
-		//if you use logs.Info() immediate, one memory copy will happen logs.Info(string(b2))
+		//if you use logs.Info() immediate, one memory copy always happen even if log level higher than info logs.Info(string(b2))
 	}